-The Chief Umpire will make all decisions with regard to the administration of tiebreakers.
-Additional information relative to tiebreakers and sheet assignments will be discussed by the Chief Umpire with the teams involved after the last game of the round robin. (see NOCA Tiebreaker Review Document)
+The Chief Umpire will make all decisions with regard to the administration of the tiebreaker.
+Additional information relative to the tiebreaker and sheet assignments will be discussed by the Chief Umpire with the teams involved after the last game of the round robin. (see NOCA Tiebreaker Review Document)